-- Finally, relatedness refers to the need to feel connected and belongingness with others.
+- Finally, relatedness refers to the need to feel connected and a sense of belongingness with others.

-The social environment (e.g., family, friends, co-workers, doctors, culture, etc.) can promote or get in the way of people’s strivings by the extent to which they support a person’s basic psychological needs.
+The social environment (e.g., family, friends, co-workers, health care professionals, culture, etc.) can promote or get in the way of people’s strivings by the extent to which they support a person’s basic psychological needs.

 - Autonomy is supported by attempting to grasp and acknowledge the person's wishes, preferences and perspectives, conveying understanding of their point of view, providing a rationale for engaging in a behavior, and providing choice in how to behave.
 Supporting someone’s autonomy also means refraining from trying to control or pressure them to act in a certain way.

-- Competence is supported by providing the person with optimal challenges and opportunities (specific goals that are challenging enough, but not overwhelming), encouraging their sense of initiation (try it out!), providing structure to mobilize and organize behavior, providing consistent and clear expectations, rules, and consequences, and providing relevant feedback.
+- Competence is supported by providing the person with optimal challenges and opportunities (specific goals that are challenging enough, but not overwhelming), encouraging their sense of initiation (try it out!), providing structure (for example, evidence-based health recommendations) to mobilize and organize behavior and providing relevant feedback.

 - Finally, relatedness is supported when others are involved and show interest in the person’s activities, are empathic in responding to their feelings and convey that the person is significant, cared for, and loved.